TFreeman00/Personal_Website1/README.md

 <!-- update 05 DEC 23 -->

-Added a contact page
+Added a contact page.
-created a form page
+Added a form page.
+fixed my footer via media queries to make it more responsive. added transition affects to submit button and fixed the link to go to the form page.

 created app.js for furtue updates